Toño Cedeño: Oqli Collection

 Through an exchange program of glasses for works of arts and crafts, he has gathered a large collection of works for more than a decade.

 Part of this collection has been promoted in collective exhibitions, the first of these in 2013, entitled Oqli Collection: Portraits, with works by Claudia Ramos, Iris Atma (Iris México), Jorge Granados, Dunkel Galicia, Carlos Bautista, América Rodríguez, J.Macdonald Henry, Hugo Navarro, Blanca Dorantes, Alejandro Pereyra, among others.

-It has also dedicated other events to the women artists in the collection.
+Cedeño also dedicated other events to the women artists in the collection.

-Among the publications of this project we can mention the book Hojas Paralelas.
+Cedeño also published the book Hojas Paralelas ("Parallel Leaves") as a part of this project.